UoA-eResearch/GPG-ro-crate-profile/index.md

 *Recipients*  and MAY refer back to a*EncryptedGraphMessage*s and *EncryptedContextEntities* using the `"recipientOf"` property.

-*Recipients* of *EncryptedGraphMessage*s and *EncryptedContextEntities* MUST store at least one public key fingerprint via the `pubkeyFingerprints` property.
+*Recipients* of *EncryptedGraphMessage*s and *EncryptedContextEntities* MUST store at least one public key fingerprint via the `pubkey_fingerprints` property.

-The fingerprints stored via *Recipients*' `pubkeyFingerprints` MUST refer to public keys accessible to the system writing the *crate* either locally or via a keyserver.
+The fingerprints stored via *Recipients*' `pubkey_fingerprints` MUST refer to public keys accessible to the system writing the *crate* either locally or via a keyserver.

-*Recipients* MAY list a keyserver from which the public keys matching their `pubkeyFingerprints` can be retrieved via `keyserver`.
+*Recipients* MAY list a keyserver from which the public keys matching their `pubkey_fingerprints` can be retrieved via `keyserver`.

 ## Summary: Reading and Writing a GPG-Crate